-Aboriginal and Torres Strait Islander children in Tasmania are 3.4 times more likely to be removed from their families by child protection services than non-Indigenous children, the lowest rate across all states and territories, and lower than the national average of 10.1 times.
+Aboriginal children in Tasmania are 4.7 times more likely to be removed from their families by child protection services than non-Indigenous children, the lowest rate of out-of-home care over-representation.

 Meeting the Family Matters Building Blocks

-- the lowest rate of placement with Aboriginal and Torres Strait Islander carers (17.5%);
+- by far lowest rate of placement of Aboriginal children with Aboriginal carers (13%)

-- no dedicated or monitored strategy to address over-representation; and
+- no dedicated and monitored strategy to address Aboriginal over-representation.

 See the 2018 local community’s response to how Tasmania is fairing.